catwarrior/DevLab/README.md

 4. Use DevLab to install dependencies: `lab install`
 5. Run tests: `lab test`

-For more information please see [this blog post](http://fluidbyte.net/docker/devlab/nodejs/2015/10/15/containerize-your-local-dev-in-minutes-with-devlab/) about getting started with DevLab.

 ## Usage

 DevLab operates as a command on your system (via global install).
 It reads the